 A productive day, all to be repeated tomorrow and the next and the next.
 Joy.

 Born in Newcastle-Upon-Tyne.
 Moved to London for Uni.
 Got a degree in Pharmacology & Toxicology.
 Spent a year in Philly.
 Loved it.
 Did a PhD in Pharmacology (asthma research).
-Met my partner, Jeni.
 Moved to Corby.
 Work in Cambrigeshire.
-Play guitar.
+Cat mad.
 Drink red wine.
 The end.